mabel-dev/korolev/README.md

 - **Cost Efficiency**: Maintain low-cost core systems, adding expenses only where they provide value, emphasizing modular design.
 - **Reliable**: Reliable performance and behaviour, handling errors and failures.
 - **Support Automations**: All components are described in code, all functions are exposed as APIs.
+- **User Abstraction**: Users shouldn't be forced to change behaviours based on internal implementations.

 ## Scope and Purpose